dafny-lang/ide-vscode/README.md

 ## Requirements

-The plugin requires at least .NET Core SDK 3.1 to run the _Dafny Language Server_.
+The plugin requires at least .NET Core 3.1 (the ASP.NET Core 3.1 runtime to be more specifiec) to run the _Dafny Language Server_.
 Please download a distribution from [Microsoft](https://dotnet.microsoft.com/download).
 When you first open a _Dafny_ file, the extension will prompt you to manually install .NET Core.
 The language server gets installed automatically.

 ## Extension Settings